samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 * script_basename.ini, script_basename.json or script_basename.properties in the same directory as the nvgt script about to be run, where script_basename is the name of the nvgt script without an extension (mygame.nvgt = mygame.properties)

 ### Supported configuration formats
 NVGT supports 3 widely standard configuration formats, all of which have their own advantages and disadvantages.
-It is perfectly acceptable to create mmultiple configuration files with the same name but with different extension, all keys from all files will load and be combined.
+It is perfectly acceptable to create multiple configuration files with the same name but with different extension, all keys from all files will load and be combined.
 If the files nvgt.json and nvgt.ini both exist and both set the same key to a different value, however, the result is a bit less defined as to what key is actually used and typically depends on what file was internally loaded first by the engine.

 It is entirely up to you what formats you want to use in your projects.